ven0m-hue/TVC-Vtol/README.md

 <b>Controllers</b>

 * PID for the Vectoring
+* Due to time constraint, we are going with the classic PID for our rescue.
-* MPC for Vertical and take off and landing.
+* MPC for Vertical and take off and landing.(Future)

 **This is an on going project.